2020 NFL Draft: Chicago Bears picks, broadcast times, past selections and more

 The draft will be broadcast on ABC and ESPN.
 The first round got underway 7 p.m.
 Thursday.
 Rounds two and three will start at 6 p.m.
 Friday and rounds four through seven begin at 11 a.m. on Saturday.

+The Chicago Bears addressed one of their biggest weaknesses on a struggling offense by drafting Notre Dame tight end Cole Kmet with the No. 43 overall pick Friday night.

+The sure-handed, 6-foot-6 Kmet started 11 games as a junior last season after missing the first two because of a broken collarbone and caught 43 passes for 515 yards and six touchdowns.
+Bears tight ends combined for just 395 yards last season.

-The Bears are currently without a first round pick after using it to acquire Khalil Mack from the Oakland Raiders.
+The Bears did not make a pick in the first round after using it to acquire Khalil Mack from the Oakland Raiders.

 Packers may have found Rodgers' successor